 Students are taught the fundamental and manual skills involved in the set-up and operation of machines such as engine lathes, milling machines, grinders, power hacksaws, drill presses, shapers, and hand tools.
 Blueprint and applied mathematics are an integral part of this program.

-First Semester Credits

 MEH 1103 Introduction to Machine Processes 3

 MEH 1203 Basic Blueprint Reading 3

 MEH 1206 Basic Lathe Operations 6

-MATH 1013 Technical Math for Trades and Industry 3
+~MATH 1053 Mathematical Reasoning/Quantitative Literacy OR higher 3

 Second Semester